Le Pen supporters shrug off euro flip-flops, back Frexit idea

 He had arrived by bus with a group of supporters from the northern France FN stronghold of Henin-Beaumont to hear Le Pen.

-Yves and Lydie Carbon, who had traveled from the eastern French region of Aube, said Le Pen's anti-European Union stance was one of the reasons they voted for her.
+Yves and Lydie Carbon, who had travelled from the eastern French region of Aube, said Le Pen's anti-European Union stance was one of the reasons they voted for her.

 "I've always been against the EU," said Lydie, who like her husband is a civil servant and wants France to leave the EU.